- This event has passed.

 Jill Kaplan, M.A., M.F.T.

-This seminar will focus on the mandala which often arises as a unifying symbolic element in the course of sandplay therapy when a patient is struggling to contain or find a relationship to opposites or opposing emotional experiences.
-Drawing from Jung’s concept of the transcendent function, we will examine how the symbolic aspect of sandplay therapy can help to facilitate a transition from a more rigid psychological attitude towards the development of a more flexible and resilient ego.
+This online, interactive seminar will focus on the mandala which appears in many cultures as a unifying, symbolic image.
+Similarly, in sandplay we may see it arise when a patient is struggling to contain or find a relationship to opposites or opposing emotional experiences.
+Drawing from Jung’s concept of the transcendent function, we will see from a case example how the symbolic aspect of sandplay therapy can help to facilitate a transition from a more rigid psychological attitude towards the development of a more flexible and resilient ego.
 Participants will have the opportunity to create images of the Self as a means of integrating and applying these concepts to clinical material.

 - Give an example of how the tension of the opposites can be seen in sandplay clinical material;